jantimon/next-yak/packages/docs/docs/pages/why-next-yak.md

 :::

+#### Familiarity

-#### A familiar interface for writing real CSS with the newest features available without a complicated setup
+Writing real CSS with the latest features without a complicated setup.

 ```jsx
 import { styled } from 'next-yak';